Cypress Woods High School: History

 The first graduating class was the Class of 2009.
 About 140 staff members (including 100 teachers) served about 2,100 students when Cypress Woods opened.

 The first group of students joined the administration in selecting the school's mascot, Wildcats, prior to the school's opening.
 The board of trustees approved crimson red and gold as the school's colors.

 Campus

+The Campus layout was the third of five CFISD High Schools to use a similar layout, reminiscent of a mall, with Cy-Springs and Cy-Ridge opening before in 1997 and 2002, respectfully, and Cy-Lakes, and Cy-Ranch opening after in 2008.

 The school shares a campus with Robison Elementary School and Spillane Middle School; this campus takes up 182 acre of space.
-The Carlton Banks Center (colloquially the Carlton Center) is connected to the high school building and provides pre-vocational programs for students with disabilities.
+The Carlton Center is connected to the high school building and provides pre-vocational programs for students with disabilities.